9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 I’ve been using this camera and this lens set up extensively over the last couple of months in the real world.

-This review will come from our real-world use of it extensively on many photoshoots on portrait shoots, particularly some street photography.
+This review will come from our real-world use of it extensively in many photoshoots, particularly some street photography.

 So the first pro is that it is very lightweight and has quite a good build quality.